MarshalZJU/gitskills/README.md

 # gitskills
 dev branch created
-conflicting branch in both branches merge and detatch
+conflicting a branch in both branches merge and detatch